limist/literate-programming-examples/README.md

 More information
 ================

-- Emacs: no flamebait here; I will just say that having Org alone is sufficient reason to use the Eternal Editor.
+- Emacs: no flamebait here; I will just say that having Org is sufficient reason to use the Eternal Editor.
 - [Org documentation](http://orgmode.org/org.html), especially the section on [Working with source code](http://orgmode.org/org.html#Working-With-Source-Code)
 - The excellent paper by Schulte and Davison, [Active Documents with Org-Mode](http://www.cs.unm.edu/~eschulte/data/CISE-13-3-SciProg.pdf)